Mercedes-Benz and L’Oreal join firms severing ties over Ukraine war - see full list

 The world’s biggest cosmetic company L’Oreal is shutting its stores in Russia and suspending online sales, and cosmetics giant Estee Lauder also announced it will close all concessions and stop shipping make-up to the country.

-The owner of Cadbury is the latest big company to reduce operations in Russia following Putin’s brutal invasion of Ukraine.
-The consumer giant Mondolez, owner of multiple brands such as Oreo, Daim and Toblerone, is scaling back all non-essential business in Russia but has not stopped operations completely.
+The owner of Cadbury is the latest big company to reduce operations in Russia while fellow confectionary giant Mondolez, owner of multiple brands such as Oreo, Daim and Toblerone, is scaling back all non-essential business but has not stopped operations completely.

-British tea brand, Yorkshire Tea, has joined the list of companies completely suspending business in Russia.

-Fashion retailer, Uniqlo, has now suspended all operations in Russia, as well as British retailer Mothercare.

-PepsiCo has suspended all drink sales in Russia following Putin’s invasion of Ukraine, but said it will continue to sell essential items such as food and baby milk.

-McDonalds and Starbucks have also announced their withdrawal of operations in Russia along with Kraft Heinz, Kellogg’s and McDonald’s.
+Joining them in the commercial boycott of Russia until further notice are such diverse brands as Yorkshire Tea, Uniqlo, Mothercare, Heineken, Pizza Hut, KFC, Hitachi, PepsiCo, McDonald’s, Starbucks, Kraft Heinz, Kellogg’s, H&M, Burberry, Canada Goose, Chanel, Prada, Hermès, Dior, Givency, Fendi, Bulgari, Inditex, Asos, Boohoo.com, Marks & Spencer, Ikea and Lego.

-Adidas suspended its partnership with the Russian Football Union effective immediately while Nike has halted all online sales in Russia, and Puma has closed its stores.
+Adidas has meanwhile suspended its partnership with the Russian Football Union effective immediately while Nike has halted all online sales in Russia, and Puma has closed its stores.

-A host of clothing and luxury fashion companies have announced they would pause all sales in Russia including H&M, Burberry, Canada Goose, Chanel, Prada, Hermès, Dior, Givency, Fendi and Bulgari.
-Spanish retailer Inditex, owner of popular store Zara, is temporarily closing all its stores in Russia and stopping online sales.

-ASOS and Boohoo.com have stopped sales in Russia, and Marks & Spencer has stopped shipments to its Russian franchise stores.

-AirBaltic has suspended all flights to and from the Russian markert, while travel-booking company Expedia have suspended all travel in and out of Russia, joined by Airbnb who have also suspended all operations in Belarus.

-Ikea said it would close outlets in Russia and Russian ally Belarus, affecting 15,000 workers.

-Google has also suspended its ad business in Russia, and Microsoft, Dell and Adobe have suspended new sales of its products and services in the country.
+Google has also suspended its ad business in Russia and Microsoft, Dell and Adobe have suspended new sales of their products and services in the country.

 Video games company Nintendo has joined PlayStation owner Sony in stopping all product sales in Russia.

-Fifa and Uefa Champions League have banned all Russian national teams from international competitions, and Uefa has moved the Champions League final from St Petersburg to Paris.
+Fifa and the Uefa Champions League have banned Russian national teams from all international competitions and Uefa has moved the Champions League Final from St Petersburg to Paris.

-The World Karate Federation relocated its 2022 tournament away from Moscow, and the World Squash Federation relocated its junior championships away from Saint Petersburg.
+The World Karate Federation has relocated its 2022 tournament away from Moscow (a personal blow to Mr Putin, a lover of martial arts) and the World Squash Federation relocated its junior championships away from St Petersburg.

-World Taekwondo have banned Russian and Belarusian athletes from competing in tournaments, and has stripped Putin of his honorary black belt given to him in 2013.
+World Taekwondo have banned Russian and Belarusian athletes from competing in tournaments and has stripped the Russian leader of the honorary black belt he was awarded in 2013.

-Video game maker Electronic Arts Inc said it is removing the Russian national team and all Russian football clubs from its popular video game FIFA 22.
+Video game giant Electronic Arts has said it is removing the Russian national team and all of its football clubs from its popular video game FIFA 22.

 Nintendo has also announced it will be halting all exports to Russia for the foreseeable future.

-Disney, Warner Bros and Sony Pictures Entertainment, Paramount and Universal said they would pause releases of upcoming films in theatres in Russia, including the release Batman, Sonic the Hedgehog 2 and new Pixar film, Turning Red.
+Disney, Warner Bros and Sony Pictures Entertainment, Paramount and Universal said they would pause releases of upcoming films in theatres in Russia, including the release of The Batman, Sonic the Hedgehog 2 and new Pixar film Turning Red.

-Netflix announced that it would go against Russia’s law to carry 20 propaganda channels and Eurovision banned Russia from entering its annual competition this year, while YouTube blocked channels operated by Russian-state-funded outlets Russia Today and Sputnik News.
+Netflix announced that it would go against Russia’s law to carry 20 propaganda channels and Eurovision has banned the country from entering its annual competition this year, while YouTube has blocked channels operated by Russia Today and Sputnik News.

-BBC Studios, All3Media and ITV Studios stopped doing business with Russia in protest of Putin’s invasion, including its licensing of shows to Russian customers.
+BBC Studios, All3Media and ITV Studios have stopped doing business with Russia, ending the licensing of shows to Russian broadcasters.

-Tiktok has restricted access to Russian state media accounts in the EU, joining parent companies Facebook and Instagram, while Snapchat has stopped advertising sales to all Russian and Belarusian entities.
+TikTok has restricted access to Russian state media accounts in the EU, joining Meta bedfellows Facebook and Instagram, while Snapchat has stopped advertising sales to all Russian and Belarusian entities.

-The Glasgow Film Festival dropped two Russian films from its line up, and the respective Cannes and Venice film festivals said Russian delegation will not welcome at any of the events.
+The Glasgow Film Festival has dropped two Russian films from its line up and the Cannes and Venice festivals said Russian delegations will not welcome at any of their events either.

-Spotify closed its Russian office and removed all content from Russian-owned media.
+Spotify has closed its Russian office and removed all content from Russian-owned media.

-In response to Russia’s aggression, various concerts and tours have been cancelled in the music world.
+In response to Russia’s actions, a number of concerts and tours have been cancelled that were scheduled to arrive on its shores.

 Bands including The Killers, Green Day, Bring Me to the Horizon and Franz Ferdinand have all withdrawn from planned live events in Moscow and St Petersburg.